-Prenuptial Agreement Lawyer – San Diego
+Prenuptial Agreement Attorneys – San Diego

 California law well settled when it comes to the division of assets and debts.
 The legal framework used in California divorces is called Community property law.

 According to community property law, everything acquired from the date of marriage until the date of separation is divided evenly–end of the story–unless the parties entered into a valid prenuptial agreement (prenup) or postnuptial agreement (postnup).

 Prenuptial agreements serve to change the legal characterization of property from community property to separate property.
 They seek to avoid the normal rules of division of earnings and assets acquired during the marriage.

 Prenuptial agreements must be drafted carefully.
 Most experienced and qualified divorce lawyers are aware of the rules and requirements of a valid prenup.
 A good divorce lawyer that knows and understands the law including the requirements and the limitations of a valid and enforceable agreement.

 If a prenuptial agreement does not include the correct language, or if it includes an illegal provision, then it may not be worth the paper that it is printed on let alone the attorney’s fees paid to draft it.